South Korean evacuees from Wuhan welcomed to quarantine centers

 The North also informed the South via the hotline that it has decided to postpone plans to remove South Korean facilities at its Mount Kumgang resort next month to prevent a virus outbreak, the ministry said.

-Reporting by Sangmi Cha and Hyonhee Shin in Seoul and Daewoung Kim in Asan; Editing by Lincoln Feast and Kim Coghill
+Reporting by Sangmi Cha and Hyonhee Shin in Seoul and Daewoung Kim in Asan; Editing by Lincoln Feast, Kim Coghill and Gareth Jones